You (Will) Wu

 Cong Yu

-Preview abstract Relational tables on the Web store a vast amount of knowledge.
-Owing to the wealth of such tables, there has been tremendous progress on a variety of tasks in the area of table understanding.
-However, existing work generally relies on heavily-engineered task-specific features and model architectures.
-In this paper, we present TURL, a novel framework that introduces the pre-training/fine-tuning paradigm to relational Web tables.
-During pre-training, our framework learns deep contextualized representations on relational tables in a self-supervised manner.
-Its universal model design with pre-trained representations can be applied to a wide range of tasks with minimal task-specific fine-tuning.
-Specifically, we propose a structure-aware Transformer encoder to model the row-column structure, and present a new Masked Entity Recovery (MER) objective for pre-training to capture relational knowledge.
-We compiled a benchmark consisting of 6 different tasks for table understanding and used it to systematically evaluate TURL.
-We show that TURL generalizes well to all tasks and substantially outperforms existing methods in almost all instances.
-View details
+Relational tables on the Web store a vast amount of knowledge.
+Owing to the wealth of such tables, various tasks on table understanding has made tremendous progress.
+However, existing work largely replies on heavily-engineered task-specific features and model architectures.
+In this paper, we present TURL, a novel framework that introduces the pre-training-fine-tuning paradigm to relational Web tables.
+During pre-training, it learns deep contextualized representations on relational tables in an unsupervised manner.
+Its universal model design along with the pre-trained representations can be applied to a wide range of tasks with minimal task-specific fine-tuning.
+More specifically, we propose a structure-aware Transformer encoder to model the row-column structure of relational tables, and present a new Masked Entity Recovery (MER) objective for pre-training to capture the semantics and knowledge in large-scale unlabeled data.
+To systematically evaluate TURL, we compile a benchmark that consists of 6 different tasks for table understanding (e.g., relation extraction, cell filling).
+We show that TURL generalizes well to all these tasks and substantially outperforms existing methods in most cases.
+Our source code, benchmark,as well as pre-trained models are available online to facilitate future research.

 Collocating Structured Web Tables with News Articles